egonelbre/egonelbre.com/content/blog/2018-03-22 a-tale-of-bfs.md

 ![](https://cdn-images-1.medium.com/max/800/1*Cum4iAFOn8V30-uOlsmrEw.png)

 So, just throwing in a `sort.Slice` only made 1% difference, but that actually made me optimistic, because I knew that the default sorting is not great for tight loops.
-So a quick search and switch over to a version with hardcoded `uint32` gives us…
+So a quick search and switch over to a version with hardcoded `uint32` gives us ...

 ![](https://cdn-images-1.medium.com/max/800/1*HnSHXjQekvndhrScRsSLkA.png)

 ~20% improvement.
-After posting the improvement results, [Damian Gryski](https://twitter.com/dgryski) reminded me of Radix sort… so that gave another boost.
+After posting the improvement results, [Damian Gryski](https://twitter.com/dgryski) reminded me of Radix sort ... so that gave another boost.

 ![](https://cdn-images-1.medium.com/max/800/1*PWjJ3jCg1asUAOJ59BuUnA.png)